 This public notice will be placed on our website and appear in the Antrim Guardian, Newtownabbey Times, and Belfast Gazette.

-- g.
-We will make our draft Local Policies Plan and any supporting documentation available on our website and in our offices at Mossley Mill, Newtownabbey and Antrim Civic Centre, and provide hard copies upon request at a specified price and; - h.
-We will report representations to the Elected Members.
+g.
+We will make our draft Local Policies Plan and any supporting documentation available on our website and in our offices at Mossley Mill, Newtownabbey and Antrim Civic Centre, and provide hard copies upon request at a specified price;